Paul Lin Ta-kuang: Awards

 In 1992, the Hong Kong Society of Chinese Scholars named him the "Most Distinguished Chinese Scholar."

-Lin was named a member of the Order of Canada in 1998, the highest national honor, by the Governor-General of Canada in Ottawa in recognition of his lifelong commitment to fostering Canada-China relations.
+Lin was named a member of the Order of Canada in 1998, the highest national honour, by the Governor-General of Canada in Ottawa in recognition of his lifelong commitment to fostering Canada-China relations.

 In the words of a close friend and colleague, Lin was "a truly great Canadian and a great Chinese", a man who lived "a life of principle and a life of courage."